KirillOsenkov/MetadataTools/src/BinaryCompatChecker/readme.md

     -intPtrCtors             Report IntPtr constructors (Mono).

     If any of the below three output options are specified, all other output is suppressed.
-    Use this to limit the output to only the information requires.
+    Use this to limit the output to only the information required.
     You can use any combination of these options:

     -outputExpectedWarnings  Only output old warnings that were in the baseline but no longer observed (and nothing else).